 Through your consistent and punctual attendance, demonstration of personal and professional behaviors as designated in the Department of Education's Statement of Professionalism.
 This means that you appear interested and engaged in the science course content.
 Your cell phone is put away, and off, and you refrain from texting during class time.
+Your lap top is used for classroom learning purposes only.
 Your attention is focused on the class (side conversations or other disruptions are not part of your class interactions).
 Your participation in small and large group contributes to the learning of all (about science).

 A note about writing: In addition to all of the above expectations, it is assumed that in this class written assignments will be carefully edited, checked for grammar and spelling and consist of high quality writing that is expected in our teaching profession.
 APA is the standard for this class.
 Click here for more information on APA style.